Jamesrkiv/TodoList/README.md

 ### Feature Creep
 With a majority of the initial work being done, here's some of my plans for how I can needlessly increase the complexity of this project:
-* Add drag & drop for the list, at least in default sort mode (rename to custom or add custom sort option?)
+- [X] Add drag & drop for the list, at least in default sort mode (rename to custom or add custom sort option?)
 	- I'd likely need to maintain a separate db to track the user-assigned order of the items
-* More dumb ideas pending!
+- [ ] Dark mode
+- [ ] Deleted items archive
+	- May just be for last _x_ items, rather than all
+- [ ] Counters/stats
+	- Completed items count, subcategories based on priority, etc.

+Some of these are just ideas, I won't necessarily actually add all this.